 I felt a deep calling to tell other women about this Super Nap that was changing my life.
-Why didn't every woman on the planet not know about yoga nidra?
+I couldn't believe so many people didn't not know about yoga nidra.
 Every woman around me was exhausted and needed a nap.
 And here was yoga nidra - the ultimate super nap - and no one knew about it.
 It even had an odd name that included "yoga" so everyone thought it must be the bendy-stretchy kind of yoga.

 I knew the mission to spread yoga nidra to the masses was, well, massive, but thankfully I'm an naive idealist - I always believe the impossible can happen, and don't think too far ahead to scare myself out of doing something big.
 I had been a community organizer for a decade with women's groups and that organizer spirit lead me to take a leap of faith.

 I got trained in yoga nidra meditation, and began offering 40-day experiences for women.
 The results were phenomenal.
 Women in my programs reported getting the best sleep of their lives, feeling calmer than they had ever been, an increase in sexual desire, and bursts of energy and creativity at home and work.

 I'm on a mission to help women (and brave men) to dare to rest.
 I've seen it change - and save - women's lives.
 We're all exhausted.
 Nobody's getting a good night's sleep.
 Everyone thinks they have ADHD.
 How could daring to rest hurt you?

-If you feel a yes (and even better, a Hell and Holy Yes!)
-Here are a few ways you can join the Daring to Rest movement:
+If you are interested in feeling more well-rested and in a well-rested world, here are a few ways you can join the Daring to Rest movement:

 Read the book, Daring to Rest and practice the 40-day program.
 (There's also a beautiful audio program).